shiffman/shiffman.net/teaching/a2z/analysis/index.md

 <a name ="concordance"></a>
 ## Text Concordance

-In the case of our examples, we're going to take a document, split it into an array and increase the value associated with a particular key (i.e. word) one at a time.
+In the case of our examples, we're going to take a text document, split it into an array of Strings and increase the value associated with a particular key (i.e. word) each time we encounter the same String.
 Let's assume we have some text in a variable named `data`.
 First, we'll split into word "tokens".

 {% highlight javascript %}
-var tokens = data.split(/\W+/);
+// Using an arbitrary delimiter as any non letter or number character var tokens = data.split(/\W+/);
 {% endhighlight %}